RyanGA09/RyanGA09/README.md

                     </a>
                 </strong> - <em>(May 2024 - May 2024)</em>
                 <br>MIKTI Independent Study Batch 6 Program - Case Study Project
-                <br>Case Study will be shown Troubleshooting COVID-19 related Case analysis with Python Programming on Google Collaboratory and visualized using line chart and line chart interactive.
+                <p>Case Study will be shown Troubleshooting COVID-19 related Case analysis with Python Programming on Google Collaboratory and visualized using line chart and line chart interactive.</p>
             </li>
         </ul>
     </div>